 Bottom line: Jack Black Beard Lube is another lather-less option for men don’t want to use a shaving brush.
-It’s compact enough to put in your carry-on without getting bothered by the TSA – a great travel shave cream.
+It’s compact enough to put in your carry-on without getting bothered by the TSA – an excellent travel shave cream.

 Traditional shaving creams have been around for decades and require a shaving brush to use efficiently.
-These products product a rich lather that old-school wet shavers have grown accustomed to.
+These products produce a rich lather that old-school wet shavers have grown accustomed to.

 When we talk about shave creams, Castle Forbes has to be on the top of your list.

 They have a wide range of scents from Lime to Sandalwood.